 Go Back Email Link

-Peruvian Chicken with Green Sauce in a bowl with rice and avocado salsa and lime half
+Peruvian Chicken with Green Sauce in a bowl with avocado salsa, brown rice and lime.
+Napkin underneath the plate

 Peruvian Roast Chicken with Green Sauce